Language Barriers in Health and Social Care

 Medication Errors

-Patients with limited English proficiency (LEP) often receive incorrect medication instructions.
-This can lead to serious adverse effects.
+Patients with limited English proficiency (LEP) often receive incorrect medication instructions, which can lead to serious adverse effects.
 For example, 34.7% of LEP patients reported confusion about how to use their medication.
-Misunderstandings like these increase the risk of adverse drug reactions, which was reported by 15.8% of LEP patients.
+Misunderstandings like these increase the risk of adverse drug reactions, which 15.8% of LEP patients reported.
 Ensuring accurate, clear communication about medication is critical for patient safety.

 Inaccurate Patient Evaluations